Quedlinburg Abbey

 How long should I spend visiting?

-A visit to Quedlinburg Abbey typically takes about one to two hours, depending on your level of interest in the site’s history and architecture.
+A visit typically takes about one to two hours, allowing time to explore the abbey and its surroundings.

 Is photography allowed?